krishan-07/SFTP-Uploader/INFO.md

-# SFTP Uploader

-A lightweight utility to upload files from a local directory to a remote server using the SFTP protocol.

----

 ## Project Overview

 This project uses the `Renci.SshNet` library to connect to a remote SFTP server and upload files.
 It's a .NET Framework 4.7.2 class library written in C#.